- What is Mobile-First?

 “Everything has moved into a digital information consumption model, university recruiting had to move in that direction as well,” said Marc.

 In 2019, the bulk of mobile use growth will continue to be driven by the Millennials.
 While mobile-first approach doesn’t seem to be a new concept, how to thrive in and take advantage of this technology wave is still not easy for a lot of employers.
-However, if you manage to integrate mobile-first approach into your overall campus recruiting strategy, you will be one step ahead of many others.
+However, if you manage to integrate mobile-first approach into your overall recruitment tools, you will be one step ahead of many others.
 Look at the successful examples of companies that have gone mobile-first, and start to create your own success now.

 CAREER FAIR LIST